Dermal Fillers aftercare FAQs: Dr Rekha Tailor Answers Your Most Popular Questions

 How can I be sure the results will look natural?

-At Health & Aesthetics we adhere to the MD Codes that dermal fillers expert Dr Mauricio de Maio pioneered.
-The MD Codes are predefined sites on the face where we inject fillers to produce the most natural results.
+At Health & Aesthetics, we achieve highly natural results by adhering to the MD Codes that dermal fillers expert Dr Mauricio de Maio pioneered.
+The MD Codes are essentially guidelines—predefined sites on the face that produce the most natural results when injected with fillers.

-You can find out more about the MD Codes here and find out why this method of treatment is the safest and most precise way to administer facial fillers.
+You can find out more about the MD Codes here and read why this method of treatment is the safest and most precise way to administer facial fillers.

-You can discover more about the procedure by visiting our Dermal Fillers page and if you have any questions about the procedure then contact Health & Aesthetics here.
+You can discover more about the procedure by visiting our Dermal Fillers page, which includes before-and-after pictures.